 It helps to put a timeline on things sometimes.

 May: While a bill that is supposed to create the energy corporation is introduced as the first bill of the session, the text of the bill doesn’t show up until near the end of the spring 2006 session.
 The record for the bill is bizarre.
-It shows the bill passed through second reading and committee stage four days before it passed first reading.
+It shows the bill passed through second reading and committee stage four days after it passed first reading.

 NL Hydro retains exemption given in 2006 to EPCA restriction that electricity producers in province delivering to customers in province may only be engaged in electricity activities.
 PUB must still set Hydro rates to ensure profitability.